Quebec shared concerns with feds over tax proposals, right from the start

 Morneau has said he's listening to feedback and that the Trudeau government has indeed signalled it is open to making changes, if necessary.

-On Monday, Prime Minister Justin Trudeau maintained he had no intention of stifling growth for small businesses and start-ups with the tax proposals.
-Trudeau added that it's important to encourage entrepreneurs and risk takers.
+Earlier this week, Prime Minister Justin Trudeau said it's not his intent to stifle growth for small businesses and start-ups with the tax proposals.
+Indeed, it's important to encourage entrepreneurs and risk takers, he added.

+The plan has been a tough sell for Trudeau and Morneau both.

 The Liberal government has been engaged in a communications war over the reforms, which it has insisted would end tax advantages unfairly exploited by some wealthy business owners.